dcodeIO/ClosureCompiler.js/OPTIONS.md

  --generate_exports                     : Generates export code for those
                                           marked with @export
- --help                                 : Displays this message --js=VAL                               : The JavaScript filename.
-You may
-                                          specify multiple
- --js_output_file=VAL                   : Primary output filename.
-If not
-                                          specified, output is written to stdout --jscomp_error=VAL                     : Make the named class of warnings an error.
+ --help                                 : Displays this message --jscomp_error=VAL                     : Make the named class of warnings an
+                                          error.
 Options:accessControls,
                                           ambiguousFunctionDecl, checkRegExp,